goauthentik/authentik/website/docs/flow/index.md

 Keep in mind that in certain circumstances, policies cannot match against users and groups as there is no authenticated user yet.

+## Flow Configurations

+Whne creating or editing a flow, be awre of these important configuration options.

 ### Denied action

 Configure what happens when access to a flow is denied by a policy.
 By default, authentik will redirect to a `?next` parameter if set, and otherwise show an error message.